 Small Self-Administered Pension Schemes (SSAS) | These schemes are designed for private and family-run businesses.
 They offer retirement benefits to a company’s owner, directors, senior staff, and their family members working for the company. |

-If you decide to return to the UK, you can transfer your pension from QROPS to an international or UK-based SIPP.
+If you later return to the UK, it is typically possible to transfer your pension from a QROPS back into an international or UK-based SIPP, depending on your circumstances and the scheme’s rules.

 What Are the Benefits of Offshore Pension Plans for Expats?